RitzzzZ2021/RitzzzZ2021/README.md

 #### Something about me:
 - 😪 I'm currently a junior student
-- 📖 I'm self-learning Machine Learning and Blockchain
+- 📖 I'm self-learning Computer Graphics
-- 🤔 I’m looking for opportunities to do research on AI
+- 🤔 I’m looking for opportunities to do research
 - 🎵 Hobby: music, movies and books
 - 📫 How to reach me: imxinyiz@gmail.com
 - 🍰 Keep coding & trying